-The Antelope Subbasin lies entirely in Tehama County, in which the Tehama County General Plan is applicable.
-A small portion of the City of Red Bluff also lies within the Antelope Subbasin; thus, the City of Red Bluff General Plan and City of Red Bluff Urban Water Management Plan are appliable to the portion of the City of Red Bluff that lies within the Subbasin.
+The Red Bluff Subbasin lies entirely in Tehama County, in which the Tehama County General Plan is applicable.
+The majority of the City of Red Bluff also lies within the Red Bluff Subbasin; thus, the City of Red Bluff General Plan and City of Red Bluff Urban Water Management Plan are appliable.